-The newest train at the Dole Plantation is the Ohana Express Train.
+The newest train for this Hawaii Dole Plantation tour is the Ohana Express Train.
 This train is very similar to the Aloha Express Train except for its colors.

-The Pineapple Express was built in England and has four passenger cars it hauls.
+The Pineapple Express was built in England and has four-passenger cars it hauls.
 This one is all yellow, of course!
-Finally, Lady Liberty came to the Dole Plantation in 2003.
+Finally, Lady Liberty came to the Dole Plantation for the Hawaii pineapple tour in 2003.
 This one is a beautiful red and our favorite!

 Each train is an adventure on its own!
 No matter what train you get, you are in for a fun ride through the pineapple farm!
 Children will love to ride on a miniature train built just for them!